erdietri/LearnCodingForNetworkAutomationUsingAI/README.md

 # Learn Coding For Network Automation Using GitHub Copilot
+This repository is a course that takes network engineers step-by-step through writing network automation with...get this...AI!
+(Yes, AI can be used not just for cheating, but as a teaching resource.
+Here is the full Cisco Live talk for reference.)

+AI is transforming our world and how we code; rather than deem it all good or all bad, we have used this as an opportunity to fix what is a largely broken developer curriculum.
+Specifically, we have taken the time to do the following:
+* Determined what foundational coding topics network engineers **actually** need to know to get started.
+* Provided a roadmap of these topics that has been subdivided based on when various features of AI should be introduced.
+* Created custom, 15-min-or-less educational videos for prerequisite topics
+* Designed practical and reasonable exercises to apply learning
+* Provided an assessment guide for mentors/leaders to have practical conversations around learning modules

 ## Audience
 * Attendees of DEVNET-2720 Teaching Coding Skills in the Age of AI